AvaloniaCommunity/Avalonia.FuncUI.Docs/src/controls/Border.md

 	Border.child (StackPanel.create [ /* ... definition ... */ ])
 ]
 ```
-> You can pass any [IBrush] compatible instance for the background for more control
+> You can pass any [IBrush] compatible instance to the background for more control

 **Set Border Brush**
-Avalonia.FuncUI has some overloads for you to take advantage on
+Avalonia.FuncUI has some overloads for you to take advantage of

 ```fsharp
 Border.create [